 3. Vertical communication

 Formal communication can further be categorized into two categories, such as vertical communication and horizontal communication.
-The vertical communication is a type of communication that takes place between the managers and their subordinates.
+The vertical communication is a type of interpersonal communication that takes place between the managers and their subordinates.

 4. Horizontal communication